Emil Guillermo: Career

+He began performing a collection of monologues based on his life stories called "Amok Monologues."
+His first performance was in 2015 at The Marsh in San Francisco.
+In 2016, he began touring Fringe Festivals with his show, starting in 2016.

 Guillermo is the author of Amok: Essays from an Asian American Perspective—a compilation of essays originally published in Asian Week—that won an American Book Award in 2000.

 Personal life

 Emil Guillermo's cousin, 26-year-old Stephen Guillermo, was fatally shot in the Mission District in San Francisco on May 3, 2014.
 Stephen, who was drunk and unarmed, got off the elevator on the wrong floor of his apartment building and entered an apartment identical to his own but two floors below.
 He walked to the door that had the same number of his apartment, struggled with the doorknob, but managed to get inside.
 The 68-year-old male occupant of that apartment fired one shot that killed Stephen.
 The shooter claimed that he feared for his life from an intruder.
 He was initially booked for murder but was released two days later and prosecutors declined to file charges against him.
 Emil has expressed disapproval over the prosecutors' decision to not file charges.